dimankiev/dhackos/README.md

     shutdown - shutdown dHackOS
-    scan - scan subnet and search for vulnerable servers scan_target - scan an IP and gather information about target server balance - opens Bitcoin wallet where you can see your Bitcoin balance load_list - shows you targets list
+    scan - scan subnet and search for vulnerable servers scan_target - scan an IP and gather information about target server balance - opens Ethereum wallet where you can see your Ethereum balance load_list - shows you targets list
     dhackosf - start the dHackOS exploitation framework upgrade - launch dHackOS programs upgrade CLI